mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

 - A basic RAG is built, where a blog is vectorized and used to build a chatbot.
 - The `hub` does not work if the EU endpoint is used, i.e., pulling the template fails; thus, I ended up using the US API.
 - LangSmith: This is some kind of tracking tool, with a nice UI: [LangSmith](https://smith.langchain.com); it's similar to MLflow, but built for LLMs and LangChain-related operations.
+See Section [Extra: LangSmith](#extra-langsmith).

 ![LangSmith UI](./assets/langsmith_ui_1.png)